The Best Garlic Varieties For Canada 3 Comments

 One of the most common questions I get asked by friends and customers is "what are the best garlic varieties for growing in Canada?".
 I used to always say that choosing a Porcelain variety such as Music was the best choice for garlic growers living in cold climates.
-The reason for this was that everywhere I looked, the large commercial growers and many of the market gardeners seemed to be growing it.
+The reason for this is that most of the large garlic farms and many of the market gardeners I knew were growing it as their main variety.
 In my mind, this meant that it must be the only smart choice out there!

-On our farm, we also found Porcelain garlic varieties to be a great choice in general.
+Once I started growing Porcelain garlic varieties myself, I also found them to be a great choice in general.
 They have large vigorous plants that are extremely hardy and produce large bulbs that store well.
 Music is no exception and is definitely a top pick when it comes to quality and flavour.

 However, after a few years of growing this standard choice, I started to wonder if there were any other, more interesting types of garlic that would also grow well in colder climates?
 I soon realized that there was a whole world of amazing garlic varieties and started to learn about which ones were best suited for growing here in Canada.

 In Canada, although the climate and weather vary greatly across much of the country, we do have some things in common.
-The most important thing in most regions where garlic can be grown is that there is a warm summer with changing day lengths and a winter that is usually pretty cold.
-This describes most of Canada and it turns out that there are several families of garlic that thrive in these conditions (especially cold winters).
+The most important similarity is that most areas have a warm summer with changing day lengths and a winter that is usually very cold.

 Best Varieties For Canada

-Since we started growing garlic many years ago, we have tried planting over 50 different varieties and have over time slowly eliminated the ones that we felt were not the "best".
+Since we started growing garlic many years ago, we have planted and tested over 50 different varieties.
+As time went by, we slowly eliminated the ones that we felt did not perform the best.
 Every garlic variety had to follow simple criteria in order for us to continue planting it.
 They had to have vigorous plants, large bulbs with nice appearance, be able to handle wet conditions, not be prone to disease and have great flavour.

 The following are the varieties that have met these criteria, including our top picks!